 Yes, we know.
 Lots of the best Airbnbs in Tokyo are in Shinjuku.
-But that’s because it’s the coolest area with the most going on.
+That’s because it’s the coolest area with the most going on.
 So, another apartment there can’t hurt, right?!
-Well certainly not one like this.
+Well, certainly not one like this.

 This traditional style Japanese room comes with tatami mats and futon style beds.
 It’s a good option if you’re two couples travelling together.
 For friends – it’s probably better if there are just two of you.
 Either way, it’s one of the cutest and comfiest Tokyo apartments.
-And you’re right near the train station – great for day trips!
+You’re also right near the train station – great for day trips!

 You’ve seen Lost in Translation and that famous diagonal crosswalk?
 Even if you haven’t, it’s one of the most popular sights in Tokyo, and staying nearby means you can visit any time of the day.
 Top tip – it’s particularly cool at night.